nus-cs2103-AY2425S1/ip/docs/README.md

 Updates the task at the given index

-Format: `update INDEX /update TASKTYPE DESCRIPTION`
+Format: `update INDEX /update TASK_TYPE DESCRIPTION`

 - The task type is either `todo`, `deadline`, or `event`
 - The description required is dependent on the task type